-- a.
-Testing under empty conditions to analyze the distribution of temperature when there are no loads in the area. - b.
-Testing under 60% loaded condition to analyze the distribution when the area is loaded up to 60% of full capacity. - c.
-Testing under 100% loaded condition to analyze the distribution when the area is loaded in full capacity. - d.
-Door opening test to understand the effects on temperature during and after a door opening. - e.
-Power failure test to analyze the effects in the event of a power failure. - f.
-Startup test to check the time required for stabilizing of the temperature inside the area. - g.
+- b.
+Testing under 60% loaded condition to analyze the distribution when the area is loaded up to 60% of full capacity.
+You can decide any other loaded condition such as 70%, 80% etc. depending on your normal usage.
+Eg. If your cold room always loaded to almost 80%, you may do a test at this condition. - c.
+Testing under 100% loaded condition to analyze the distribution when the area is loaded in full capacity.

+- d.
+Door opening test to understand the effects on temperature during and after a door opening.
+You may carry out for different duration such as door opening for 1 minute, 3 minute, 5 minute, 10 minute etc. - e.
+Power failure test to analyze the effects in the event of a power failure.
+The main purpose of this test is to find out how long you can keep the medicines inside the area in case of a power failure. - f.
+Startup test to check the time required for stabilizing of the temperature inside the area.
+This is especially important for vehicles. - g.
 Recovery test to check the time taken for temperature recovery after a door opening.